slangenbach/notes/docker_kubernetes.md

 - Services provide stable IP addresses and DNS for pods
 - Pods are assigned to services using selectors which apply to labels
 - Use *ClusterIP* for exposing a a service internally
-- Use *NodePort* for exposing a service externally without load balancing
+- Use *NodePort* for exposing a service externally without load balancing (valid range from 30000 to 32767)
 - Use *LoadBalancer* for exposing a service externally *with* a third-party load balancer
 - Use *ExternalName* to allow services within the cluster to access external services via DNS name